mociatto/DistributedVFL/README.md

-# GuardianFL: Distributed Federated Learning for Skin Cancer Detection
+# HYBRIDVFL: Distributed Federated Learning for Skin Cancer Detection

-A **distributed federated learning system** for medical image analysis using the HAM10000 skin lesion dataset.
-This system allows multiple computers to train AI models together while keeping their data private and separate.
+A distributed federated learning system for medical image analysis using the HAM10000 skin lesion dataset.
+This system allows multimodal clients to train AI models together while keeping their data private and separate.
+All metrics and plots visulized on a beautiful live dashboard.

 ## What This Does

-- **Analyzes skin cancer images** using advanced AI models
+- Analyzes skin cancer images using advanced AI models
-- **Keeps data private** - each computer keeps its own data
+- Keeps data private - each client keeps its own data
-- **Trains together** - computers collaborate without sharing raw data
+- Trains together - clients collaborate without sharing raw data
-- **Works on multiple machines** - perfect for hospitals or research labs
+- Works on multiple machines - perfect for hospitals or research labs
+- Automated live dashboard handles full control on model configurations and running.

 ---

 ## How It Works

-The system has **3 parts** that run on separate computers:
+The system has 3 parts that run on separate computers:

 ```
 SERVER (Port 8080)              IMAGE CLIENT (Port 8081)        TABULAR CLIENT (Port 8082)